- Books, Literature, and Writing»

 Biography of Charles Dickens

-Charles Dickens as writer and social critic is one of the world's greatest novelists.
+Charles Dickens as a writer and social critic is one of the world's greatest novelists.

 Dickens was born on February 7, 1812, in Portsmouth, Hampshire, England.
 He was the second of eight children.
 John and Elizabeth Dickens were his parents.
 The Dickens family was poor, and in 1816 they moved to Kent.
 Later, the family moved to a poor neighborhood in London in 1822.